-Baldly stating that there is a "reasonable probability" that some unspecified future use will occur at some point in time within a 15-year period of time is not compliant with the requirement of section 1240.220(b).
+Baldly stating there is a "reasonable probability" that some unspecified future use will occur at some point in time within a 15-year period of time is not compliant with the requirement of section 1240.220(b).
 It is not a statement of an estimated date of use, but an exceedingly broad range.
 Moreover, the 15-year range is entirely arbitrary.
 There is not an iota of evidence before the Commission to support a finding that DWR's unspecified future uses will occur, if at all, within 15 years.
 The 15 years estimate has been pulled out of the air by DWR counsel.
-And it is worth noting that prior resolutions of necessity adopted by the Commission last month indicated use was reasonably probable to occur by April 20, 2037.
-This illustrates that the date included in the RON is a contrived date to attempt to minimally meet the letter of the statutory provision rather than meaningfully account for anticipate plans and circumstances concerning the Big Notch Project.
+Every time a new RON is proposed for consideration, DWR changes its anticipated use date to a date exactly 15 years from the anticipated RON adoption date for the property being considered, clearly demonstrating that the assertion of anticipated use is being dictated not by the actual date of anticipated use - which appears to be non-existent - but for the convenience of the attempt to appear statutorily compliant.
+It is a transparent charade.